Austinito/DotFiles/README.md

 followed the instructions here: https://www.atlassian.com/git/tutorials/dotfiles

-## Getting Neo Vim to run correctly
+## Getting NeoVim to run correctly

 You're going to need to get Packer Added, so that you can compile your plugins before `nvim` command will work properly.